 - National Suicide Prevention Hotline

 For additional suicide and referral information, visit ULifeLine.

 Collegiate Recovery Program

 Recovery is a process of change through which individuals improve their health and wellness, live a self-directed life, and strive to reach their full potential.

 Are you in recovery, curious about recovery or just looking for someone non-judgmental to talk to then you are in the right place.
 A trained Recovery Coach with the BSU Collegiate Recovery Program is here for you.
 A Recovery Coach can help you navigate barriers both on campus and in life to your own vision of recovery while continuing your education

 “Students should not have to choose between their recovery and their education.”

 The Collegiate Recovery Program supports students inside and outside the classroom and provides space and support for recovery meetings.

-Counselors are available from 8:00 a.m. until 4:00 p.m. for students who wish to drop in and discuss personal issues.
+Counselors are available from 8:00 a.m. to 4:00 p.m. for students who wish to drop by and discuss personal issues.
 Appointments can be made by calling the Counseling Center.

 305 Conley Hall